Spl0itable/nosflare/README.md

 Either fork this repo or clone it to your machine (but forking is recommended so you can deploy from your own git repo), then either open the project in your favorite text editor or `cd` into its directory, and open `src/config.ts` in a text editor.
 Edit the contents of `relayInfo` and enable any optional settings as desired by uncommenting them to customize the relay name, icon, limitations, etc.

 *Optional:*
 - In the `src/config.ts` file: Edit the "Pay to relay" settings if you would like to charge people for access to the relay via payment in Bitcoin through a Nostr zap.
 This feature is enabled by default.
-You will want to set `PAY_TO_RELAY_ENABLED` to `false` state if you would like to disable it.
+You will want to set `PAY_TO_RELAY_ENABLED` to `false` value if you would like to disable it.
 Edit `relayNpub` with your own npub and enter the desired price in SATS in `RELAY_ACCESS_PRICE_SATS`, Edit `nip05Users` section to add usernames and their hex pubkey for NIP-05 verified Nostr address, Edit the `blockedPubkeys` or `allowedPubkeys ` and `blockedEventKinds` or `allowedEventKinds` to either blocklist or allowlist pubkeys and event kinds, Edit `blockedContent` to block specific words and/or phrases, Edit `excludedRateLimitKinds` to exclude event kinds from rate limiting, Edit the `blockedTags` or `allowedTags` to either blocklist or allowlist tags, and/or Edit the `blockedNip05Domains` or `allowedNip05Domains` to either blocklist or allowlist domains for the NIP-05 validation (see spam filtering note below).

 You can find full list of event kinds [here](https://github.com/nostr-protocol/nips#event-kinds) and tags [here](https://github.com/nostr-protocol/nips?tab=readme-ov-file#standardized-tags).